DoctorDib/MusicDEV/README.md

 Final Year Project - Spotify Recommendation and Continuation System.

 ## The purpose
-I have created MusicDEV for the soul purpose of finding new ways to explore and discover new music.
+I have created MusicDEV for the sole purpose of finding new ways to explore and discover new music.
 I myself have a terrible taste in music and sometimes have a habbit of listening to the same music each day everyday when I program.
 Since I listen to music while I program, I do not really get the time to explore new music.

 ## Required files
 You are required to have a `secretKeys.json` within the 'helpers/' directory.